CA11520 - General: Definitions: Dwelling-house

-There are several references to dwelling house in CAA01.
-The term appears in Part 2 (plant and machinery allowances), Part 3A (business premises renovation allowances) and Part 6 (research and development allowances).
+There are several references to dwelling-house in CAA01.
+The term appears in Part 2 (plant and machinery allowances – see CA23060), Part 2A (structures and buildings allowances – see CA92600), Part 3A (business premises renovation allowances – see CA45000) and Part 6 (research and development allowances – see CA60000).

-There is no definition of “dwelling house” in these Parts of CAA01 and so the term takes its ordinary meaning.
-A dwelling house is a building, or a part of a building; its distinctive characteristic is its ability to afford to those who use it the facilities required for day-to-day private domestic existence.
-In most cases there should be little difficulty in deciding whether or not particular premises comprise a dwelling house, but difficult cases may need to be decided on their particular facts.
+There is no definition of “dwelling-house” in these Parts of CAA01 and so the term takes its ordinary meaning.
+A dwelling-house is a building, or a part of a building; its distinctive characteristic is its ability to afford to those who use it the facilities required for day-to-day private domestic existence.
+In most cases there should be little difficulty in deciding whether or not particular premises comprise a dwelling-house, but difficult cases may need to be decided on their particular facts.
 In such cases the question is essentially one of fact.

 A University hall of residence may be one of the most difficult types of premises to decide because there are so many variations in student accommodation.
-On the one hand, an educational establishment that provides on-site accommodation purely for its own students, where, for example, the kitchen and dining facilities are physically separate from the study-bedrooms and may not always be accessible to the students, is probably an institution, rather than a “dwelling-house”.
+On the one hand, an educational establishment that provides on-site accommodation purely for its own students, where, for example, the kitchen and dining facilities are physically separate from the study-bedrooms and may not always be accessible to the students, is probably an institution, rather than a dwelling-house.
 But on the other hand, cluster flats or houses in multiple occupation, that provide the facilities necessary for day-to-day private domestic existence (such as bedrooms with en-suite facilities and a shared or communal kitchen/diner and sitting room) are dwelling-houses.
-Such a flat or house would be a dwelling-house if occupied by a family, a group of friends or key workers, so the fact that it may be occupied by students is, in a sense, incidental.
+Such a flat or house would be a dwelling-house if occupied by a family, a group of friends or key workers, so the fact that it may be occupied by students is, in a sense, immaterial.

 Claims relating to Houses in Multiple Occupancy: